mak448a/mak448a/README.md

 ## Contact me
-If you would like to get in touch with me, send a friend request to `altaccountformy` on Discord.
+If you would like to get in touch with me, send a friend request to `mak448a` on Discord.

 Here is my <a href="https://mak448a.github.io/">website.</a>